 The downloadable charity policy templates include:

 To download any of these charity policy templates, register, then login.
-Click the AI bunny icon, then his Policies button, then typing in the one you want and he'll hop off and get it for you.
-And it does a lot more than that.
-It's one-stop shop for everything – quick, simple and it’s completely free!
+Click the AI bunny icon, then his Policies button, then typing in the one you want and he'll hop off and get it for you - watch the 2 min demo video on how to download policies.

 To find the grant funding, free help & resources you need - Register Now